5 Ways to Exercise With Your Dog

 Before starting a new workout routine, have your dog checked at the vet to ensure they’re healthy enough for the chosen exercise.
 Similarly, we suggest having yourself checked over by your family physician just as a precaution.

 Walking, jogging, running—all healthy adult dogs can do at least one.
 Some pups, like greyhounds, are awesome at sprinting, but don’t fare well on long distances.
 Others, like labs, are efficient joggers, but can’t sprint like the aforementioned greyhounds.
 Thankfully, all adult canines without preexisting health conditions can enjoy modest morning walks, which still help improve cardiovascular and immune system health.
 For best results, avoid running/walking during the hottest and most humid times of the day, and if you have a short-nosed breed like a pug or bulldog, keep the distance under five miles.
-Click here for help finding the right breed for your style of running or jogging.
-Want to learn more?
-Check out these 7 Tips for Running with Your Dog.
+Click here for help finding the right breed for your style of running or jogging and check out these 7 Tips for Running with Your Dog.

 Hiking is one of our favorite ways of exercising with doggies, and thankfully they love it, too!
 There are a million smells to smell, plenty of fresh air to breathe, and lots of nature to explore.
 Plus, hiking is usually so totally entertaining, you hardly notice you're exercising at all.
 Like with all exercises, check with your vet beforehand, start slow, and see how your pup handles the activity before tackling any serious trails.
 Unlike most exercises on this list, hiking requires several pieces of equipment to do it correctly (including canine-safe bug repellent!).
 For a list of essential hiking gear, click here.
 More tips for successfully hiking with your dog can be found here.